-This questionnaire uses households as the unit of enumeration.
+This questionnaire uses households (defined in the previous section) as the unit of enumeration.
+You will fill this out once for each household listed on the VR.
 It should be answered by a responsible adult only, i.e. a person 18 years or older, except where the eldest member of the household is less than 18 years.

-The Person Questionnaire relates to each member of the household.
-It can be completed by any responsible adult, or persons 14 to 17 years old with the consent of an adult.
-The Person Questionnaire includes sections on:
+The Person Questionnaire relates to each member of the household and includes sections on:

-Section 8 General Characteristics For all persons Section 9 Migration For all persons Section 10 Disability & Health For all persons Section 11 Education For persons 2 years and over Section 12 Access to the Internet For persons 5 years and over Section 13 Training For persons 14 years and over Section 14 Economic Activity For persons 14 years and over Section 15 Marital and Union Status For persons 15 years and over Section 16 Fertility For females 15 years and over
+Section 8 - General Characteris ticsFor all persons Section 9 - Migration For all persons

+Section 10 - Disability & Health For all persons Section 11 - Education For persons 2 years and over Section 12 - Access to the Internet For persons 5 years and over Section 13 - Training For persons 14 years and over Section 14 - Economic Activity For persons 14 years and over Section 15 - Marital and Union Status For persons 15 years and over Section 16 - Fertility For females 15 years and over